-The BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) [11], experimental setup consists of a set of global detectors and two spectrometer arms: Mid-Rapidity Spectrometer (MRS) that operates in the polar angle range from 30 to 95 degrees, and the Forward Spectrometer (FS) that operates in the range between 2 and 30 degrees.
-Global detectors can measure the global features of the collision like overall particle multiplicity and centrality, collision vertex position, and recently they provide also information on reaction plane orientation utilized in the azimuthal flow analysis.
+The BRAHMS (Broad RAnge Hadron Magnetic Spectrometers) [17], experimental setup consists of a set of global detectors and two spectrometer arms: Mid-Rapidity Spectrometer (MRS) that operates in the polar angle range from 30 to 90 degrees, and the Forward Spectrometer (FS) that operates in the range between 2.3 and 30 degrees.
+Global detectors can measure the global features of the collision like overall particle multiplicity and collision centrality, position of the collision vertex, and recently they provide also information on reaction plane orientation which is utilized in the azimuthal flow analysis.
 For the momentum measurements in the MRS we use two tracking devices and one dipol magnet.
 Particle identification (PID) is done by the Time of Flight (TOF) measurement and using Cherenkov detector C4.
 In the FS two Time Projection Chambers (TPC) and three Drift Chambers (DC) deliver particle track segments and for the momentum measurement we use three dipol magnets.
-The PID is provided by TOF measurements for low (TOF1) and medium (TOF2) particle momenta, and by the Ring Imaging Cherenkov detector (RICH) in the high momentum mode measurement.
+The PID is provided by TOF measurements for low (TOF1) and medium (TOF2) particle momenta, and and the high momentum particles are identyfied by the Ring Imaging Cherenkov detector (RICH).
 The BRAHMS PID ability is summarized in Table 1.

-Table 1 Upper range of the momentum for 2σ separation (in GeV/c)
+Table 1 Upper range of the momentum for $2\sigma$ separation (in GeV/c)